cosmos/developer-portal/academy/3-ibc/8-ica.md

 #### ICS-27 channels

-After an Interchain account has been registered on the host side, the main functionality is provided by `SendTx`.
+After an interchain account has been registered on the host side, the main functionality is provided by `SendTx`.
 When designing ICA for the ibc-go implementation, a decision was made to use [`ORDERED` channels](./3-channels.md), to ensure that messages are executed in the desired order on the host side, akin to the use of the transaction `sequence` for regular accounts.

 A limitation when using `ORDERED` channels is that when a packet times out the channel will be closed.
-In the case of a channel closing, it is desirable that a controller chain is able to regain access to the Interchain account registered on this channel.
+In the case of a channel closing, it is desirable that a controller chain is able to regain access to the interchain account registered on this channel.
 The concept of _active channels_ enables this functionality.

-When an Interchain account is registered using the `RegisterInterchainAccount` flow, a new channel is created on a particular port.
-During the `OnChanOpenAck` and `OnChanOpenConfirm` steps (on the controller and host chains respectively) the active channel for this Interchain account is stored in state.
+When an interchain account is registered using the `RegisterInterchainAccount` flow, a new channel is created on a particular port.
+During the `OnChanOpenAck` and `OnChanOpenConfirm` steps (on the controller and host chains respectively) the active channel for this interchain account is stored in state.

 It is possible to create a new channel using the same controller chain `portID` if the previously set active channel is now in a `CLOSED` state.

 <HighlightBox type="info">

-For example, **in ibc-go** one can create a new channel using the Interchain account programmatically by sending a new `MsgChannelOpenInit` message, like:
+For example, **in ibc-go** one can create a new channel using the interchain account programmatically by sending a new `MsgChannelOpenInit` message, like:

 ```go
 msg := channeltypes.NewMsgChannelOpenInit(